 So Socrates’ question to Euthyphro was, What do all the gods love?

 To start, let’s reformulate the question.
-Imagine that the set of things that each Greek god loved was represented by the area inside of a venn-diagram circle.
+Imagine that the set of things that each Greek god loved was represented by the area inside of a modified Euler-diagram circle.
 Now envision many such rings placed around, so that they all share one area of overlap.
 What could go in this area of overlap?

 My answer is: the self.
 Why do I think that?